Mental Health Coping Kits

 Kits Delivered to All GBN Students, Fall 2021

-Every student at Glenbrook North High School received a CATCH Mental Health Coping Kit this fall.
+Every student at Glenbrook North High School received a CATCH Mental Health Coping Kit in the fall of 2021.

 Volunteers from the Glenbrook Foundation, the Rotary Club of Northbrook, and others in the community came together to assemble the 2,100 kits and show their support for mental health.